-On appeal, ConAgra argued that, in addition to satisfying the four requirements for class certification expressly enumerated in Rule 23(a), plaintiffs must also demonstrate the administrative feasibility of determining class membership.
-Specifically, ConAgra argued that there was no administratively feasible means for determining class membership because consumers do not generally save grocery receipts and are unlikely to remember details of cooking-oil purchases over a multiyear period.
-Plaintiffs, on the other hand, argued that administrative feasibility is not required for class certification and that class members could be identified through claim forms submitted by putative class members.
+On appeal, ConAgra argued that in addition to satisfying the four requirements for class certification expressly enumerated in Rule 23(a). the plaintiffs must also demonstrate the administrative feasibility of determining class membership.
+Specifically, ConAgra argued that there was U.S. Supreme Court held that federno administratively feasible means for determining class membership because consumers do not generally save grocery receipts and are unlikely to remember details of cooking oil purchases over a multi-year period.
+The plaintiffs, on the other hand, argued that administrative feasibility is not required for class certification, and that class members could be identified through claim forms submitted by putative class members.